 Several major shifts occurred in this department this year, altering it fundamentally and for the better.
 First was that our department split in two, leaving the former Department of Membership Services and the new Department of Real Life Services standing, taking with it many of our old duties, including planning events, sending out baby bundles and operating the Servant of All competition.
 Secondly, to help with the still high volume of services we offered, the General Services and Online Services Managers were instated to assist the Director in the execution of their duties for the benefit of members.

 Perhaps the most important change has been our transformation from a service-based institution to a community-based one, changing from the Department of Membership Services into the Department of Community Development.
-No longer were we a catch-all for a lot of the services our site provided to the members that simply didn’t fit anywhere, but now we have a collective goal in the execution of those responsibilities: to better the community, bringing members of all ranks and affiliations together in new, interesting and meaningful ways.
-I cannot express how important this change has been to the activities, appointments and discussions regarding our department and the community.
+No longer were we a catch-all for a lot of the services our site provided to the members that simply did not fit anywhere, but now we have a collective goal in the execution of those responsibilities: to better the community, bringing members of all ranks and affiliations together in new, interesting, and meaningful ways.
+I cannot express how important this change has been to the activities, appointments, and discussions regarding our department and the community.